curegit/precure-stylegan-ada/README.md

 ### For training

-You may need GPU support to train your own models.

 - CuPy (with CUDA & cuDNN)
 - Matplotlib

+You may need GPU support to train your own models.

+Matplotlib is required to draw learning curves.

 ### Extra